Sometimes too much work or study, stress, and worries prevent us from sleeping well every night and for a proper time!

 If you think to replace a bad night’s sleep with a longer one, you’re going to fail!

-It’s important to follow a proper sleep routine every day, and keep it also during the weekend.
+It’s important to follow a proper sleep routine every day, and stick to it also during weekends.
 But do not forget that a good sleep means a quality sleep, not a long night’s sleep!